codedstructure/svgdx-pandoc/README.md

 ## License

-This repository is released under the MIT license; for more information see the [LICENSE](LICENSE) file.
+svgdx-pandoc is released under the MIT license; for more information see the [LICENSE](LICENSE) file.